Bristletooths, Surgeon Fishes, Surgeonfishes, Tangs, Unicornfishes

 Compiler and date details

 Worldwide, the Acanthuridae comprise 80 species in six genera (Nelson 2006).
-The Australian fauna includes 47 species and all the known genera.
+The Australian fauna includes 46 or 47 species and six additional species from Cocos (Keeling) Islands and Christmas Island and all the known genera.

 Surgeonfishes are mainly inhabitants of tropical coral reefs worldwide, although species of Prionurus are associated with rocky reefs in temperate or upwelling tropical areas.
 They are schooling fishes that graze on benthic algae.
 The body is ovate and laterally compressed, but the most distinctive feature is a spine on the caudal fin base that folds into a groove when not erect or, in Naso and Prionurus, a series of 1–6 fixed keel-like spines.
 The maximum length is about 50 cm.